Frequently Asked Questions :

 SunSprite also has a mobile app that syncs with your phone (currently iOS) via Bluetooth Smart.
 Our mobile app shows your progress along with much deeper analytics and also provides coaching tips.

-How do I charge my SunSprite?
+How do I replace my SunSprite battery?

 Is SunSprite waterproof?